codefoodbar/codefoodbar.github.com/_posts/2010-01-06-welcome-to-code-food-bar.markdown

 #### For restaurants:

-* the regular get togethers should accommodate a decent amount of people.
-As much as I love the tiny wholes in the walls, we probably cant cram a bunch of people in them at once.
+* the regular get-togethers should accommodate a decent amount of people.
+As much as I love the tiny holes-in-the-walls, we probably can't cram a bunch of people in them at once.
 * They probably have to be reasonably priced.
 I'd say once in a while I'd love to go to a place with you folks and ball out on a tasting menu, but that probably cant be a regular thing.